YuseonChoi/endfire-weighted-loss-IPDnet/README.md

-# Endfire-weighted Loss for IPDnet
+# End-fire Weighted Loss for IPDnet
 ## 🔍 Overview
-- This study proposes a lightweight LSTM-based neural network for localizing multiple moving sources in noisy and reverberant environment
-- A full-band and narrow-band fusion network is adopted as the backbone netowrk, which has recently emerged as a prominant research trend.
+- This study proposes an ITD sensitivity based loss to improve DoA estimation performance in the end-fire region.
 <br>